-I was walking through the Fall Back Festival in the Gaslamp before it opened this morning and stumbled upon an amazing community art project!
+I was walking through the Fall Back Festival in the Gaslamp before it opened this morning and stumbled upon a fantastic community art project!

 The folks I met at the Fall Back Festival were representing the Museum of Man in Balboa Park.
 I learned the traveling PostSecret exhibition is coming to San Diego and will open at the museum on April 14, 2018!
 Residents of San Diego are encouraged to share their secrets!

 How?
-Simply mail a creative postcard containing one of your written secrets–it can be anything, as long as it is true–to the Museum of Man address you see in one of my photos!
-You can make your postcard into a work of art, or just write down a few brief words.
+Simply mail a creative postcard containing one of your written secrets to the Museum of Man address you see in one of my photos.
+Your secret can be absolutely anything–a regret, a fear, a desire, a confession–as long as it is true.
+You might make your postcard into a work of art, or simply write down a few brief words.

 I’m mailing my postcard tomorrow.